sculptor/sculptor.github.io/documentation/installation.md

 Sculptor is implemented in Java.
 So we need a Java development environment:

-1. Install a recent [JDK](http://www.oracle.com/technetwork/java/javase/downloads/) (Java 6 or newer)
+1. Install a [JDK](http://www.oracle.com/technetwork/java/javase/downloads/) (from Java 6 up to Java 8)

+   Currently only Java up to version 8 is supported!
+   {: .alert .alert-error}
 2. Define environment variable `JAVA_HOME` with path to JDK installation folder

 **Windows:**